tpaschalis/tpaschalis.github.io/_posts/2019-07-10-show-hn-sunlight-live.md

 <meta http-equiv='Content-Type' content='text/html; charset=utf-8' />

 **This blogpost was written on 2019-07-03, and all data referenced are up to this date.
-The post itself might be posted on a later date**.
+The post itself might be published on a later date**.
 <br>

 It feels so good showing other people your work.
 You can gauge reactions, get useful feedback when people give kudos for working with X or that you're dumb for doing Y (especially the latter).
 The excitement is multiplied when the `$thing` you built can actually help people in their daily life, or when you put new skills to the test, in the real world.